AWS Lambda: Task timed out after X seconds

 Error Message: Task timed out after 6.01 seconds Type: LOG EVENT Severity: CRITICAL

-Task timed out after XX.00 seconds it means that AWS intentionally stopped the task once it hit a run-time of XX seconds.
+AWS intentionally stopped a function invocation once it hit a run-time of X seconds.

-Lambda functions are limited to a maximum execution time of 15 minutes (this was recently increased from the original 5 minutes timeout).
-The actual limit is configured when the Lambda function is created.
-The limit is in place because Lambda functions are meant to be small and quick rather than being large applications.
+Lambda functions are limited to a maximum execution time of 15 minutes.
+A custom limit can be configured when the Lambda function is created.
+The limit is in place because Lambda functions are meant to be small and quick rather than large applications.

-If you have reservations about X-ray, you can also consider logging out the main activities of the function to understand the timescale and identify bottlenecks inside a function execution.
+Enable AWS X-ray tracing to get a breakdown of the execution.
+You can also log out the function’s main activities to understand the timescale and identify bottlenecks inside a function execution.

-Simplify the function: a well-written function usually only does one thing.
-If you’re executing multiple actions in a single function, it can be good to consider decoupling that function and breaking it up between multiple functions.
+A well-written function usually only does one thing.
+If you’re executing multiple actions in a single function, it can be useful to consider decoupling that function and breaking it up between multiple functions.

-Don’t orchestrate/wait in code: if you’re waiting for a task to execute inside the function or using a function to coordinate between more than one additional task, there is a significant risk that you’ll end up accumulating additional costs and risking timing out.
-In addition, this is not aligned with the best practices of serverless.
+If you’re waiting for a task to execute inside the function or using a function to coordinate between more than one additional task, there is a significant risk that you’ll end up accumulating additional costs and risking timing out.
+This is not aligned with the best practices of serverless.
 Consider orchestrating with step functions.